Skip to content

 Changes in the prevalence of people living with obesity

-Table 1 shows the percentage reduction of adults and children moving from BMI≥30 into a healthier BMI category following the introduction of a mandatory front-of-pack labelling similar to Nutri-Score.
-We are in the process of modelling the impact for children and will update findings upon completion.
+Table 1 shows the percentage reduction of adults and children moving from BMI≥30 to a healthier BMI category following the introduction of a mandatory front-of-pack labelling.
+We are in the process of modelling the impact on children and will update findings upon completion.

 Cost and benefits